questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 />

-So what incentives are left to drive customers around faster?
+So, are there any reasons left for cabs to drive customers around faster?

-The main one is the start fee of $2.50.
-Is it efficient at deterring bad behaviour?
-Well, that depends on the waiting time between two rides.
+The start fee of $2.50 provides another incentive.
+But it's efficacy depends on the waiting time between two rides.
-If a driver can expect to wait less than 5 minutes between customers, the start fee still provides an incentive.
+If the expected wait between customers is 5 minutes or less, then drivers remain incentivized.
 Otherwise, it is economically more efficient to drive slowly and make the most of the current customer.
+A slow-earning loaded cab makes more money than an empty one.

 I don’t have data to estimate the waiting time for drivers between two rides.
-But in a world with increased supply (Uber, Lyft etc.), I think it is safe to assume that the wait time for drivers has increased.
+But in a world with increased supply and competition (Uber, Lyft etc.), I think it is safe to assume that the wait time for drivers has increased.
-I don’t know for sure whether the wait time is above 5 minutes, but my guess is that it is.
-So the effect as a deterrent is somewhat nullified.
+So while I cannot tell for sure if the start fee has lost all of its incentive, it seems fair to say that it lost a good part of it.

-If drivers are uncertain about their likelihood of finding the next ride, and if the optional component of the fare has become an insignificant fraction of their earnings (most of which based on time being occupied), then it makes more sense to drive slow, and to hold on to the current customer for as long as possible.
+If drivers are uncertain about their likelihood of finding the next ride, and if the optional fare component has become an insignificant fraction of their earnings, then it makes more sense to drive slow, and to hold on to the current customer for as long as possible.
 In the end, $30 an hour is better than 0.

 ## Your turn to explore the data